gear-tech/gear-js/utils/gear-hooks/README.md

 ## Usage Example

-Simple as it is, here's quick example:
+As simple as it is, here's a quick example:

 ```jsx
 import { ProgramMetadata } from '@gear-js/api';